 LSU Law welcomed more than 130 scholarship donors and student scholarship recipients to the Club at LSU Union Square for the annual Scholarship Reception on March 27, 2018.
 The annual event honors those who helped fund scholarships at the Law Center, and the students who have benefited from that generosity.
 The reception also provides the Law Center an opportunity to say "thank you" to our donors, and, of course, to acknowledge our wonderful students.
 Thank you to all who attended this event, and for your support of the LSU Law Center Scholarship Programs.

-LSU Law graduates from the classes of 1974, 1984, 1989, 1994, 2004 and 2009 celebrated their respective class reunions on October 24 and 25, 2014.
-The graduates had the opportunity to attend a free CLE on Friday afternoon at the Law Center.
-That evening, the graduates attended the reunion reception and buffet dinner at the Louisiana Capitol Park Museum.
+LSU Law alumni from the classes of 1977, 1987, 1992, 1997, 2007 and 2012 gathered Sept.
+29, 2017, at the Baton Rouge Hilton for their reunion ceremony.
+Graduates had the opportunity to attend a free CLE on Friday afternoon at the Law Center.
+That evening, the graduates attended the reunion reception and buffet dinner at the Hilton Capitol Center.
 On Saturday, the annual all-alumni tailgate was held at the Law Center.

 The LSU Law Center welcomed U.S. Supreme Court Justice Clarence Thomas and Michelle Shamblin Stratton, the Law Center's first-ever U.S. Supreme Court Clerk, to the campus on September 6 and 7 for two busy days of educational events.
 The agenda for the Justice and Ms. Shamblin included student forums, classroom teaching, and meetings with students, leaders of student organizations, and the faculty.